ion2088/firedust/README.md

 import firedust

 sam = firedust.assistant.create(name="Samwise")
-# or load an existing assistant
-sam = firedust.assistant.load(name="Samwise")

-# add some data to the memory
+# add data to the assistant's memory
 data = [
     "To reach Mordor, follow the path through the Mines of Moria.", "The ring must be destroyed in the fires of Mount Doom.",